 SAVE SOME OF YOUR BREASTMILK

 If you are going back to work or not, make sure you save your milk in the freezer when you might need it.
 I used my extra breastmilk to make food for my boys.
-I used the baby bullet and I loved it.
+We used the baby bullet and I loved it.
 I liked how it came with all the storage containers and it had a dial at the top, you can spin it to the date you made the food.

 TAKE CARE OF YOURSELF

 You have to take care of yourself first if you are going to take care of your baby.
 Quick story, I ended up getting pneumonia because I didn’t want to take medication when I had a cold.
 It got worse until I was hospitalized.
 They had to give me medication through IV.
 I told them I was nursing but in the end, I had to PUMP AND DUMP for 24 hours.
 That was so hard for my second son.
 I never bottle fed him.
 He was 7 months old but didn’t really have any interested in solids.
 Needless to say, that was a BAD night for daddy.

 So, take care of yourself right away get to a doctor to take care of you before it gets worse.
 Eat healthy, whatever you are eating the baby will get it.
 Stay away from gassy foods, Your baby will get gassy.
 DRINK LOTS OF WATER!!!
 So important to drink lots.
 Whenever the baby would eat I would make sure I was eating a snack and drinking.
 Please don’t worry about losing weight.
 Right now you want your baby to get what he needs to grow properly.
 After a year I lost all my weight and some so don’t stress over it.